 Sometimes you just can’t go home, a point firmly reinforced by Prey at Night.
 The movie rigidly adheres to the sequel playbook – it’s louder, more violent, and has a higher body count.
 While The Strangers methodically dialed up its scares, Prey at Night starts quickly.
 Our masked trio are front row and centre, delivering two deaths right out of the gates.
 Music was used sparingly to great effect in the original to create a sense of dread.
-In contrast, the 80’s pop music-infused soundtrack for the sequel is much more prominent and, at times, distracting.
+In contrast, the sequel’s 80’s pop music-infused soundtrack is prominent and, at times, distracting.

 The Strangers: Prey at Night Has a Few Silver Linings

 Fortunately, Prey at Night salvages its second half with enough action and scares to justify its existence.
 To his credit, director Johannes Roberts maintains a brisk pace.
 There are are enough jumps and death scenes to distract the audience from thinking too hard.
-There isn’t much in the way of atmosphere or tension, but the jump scares are effective.
-Roberts did manage to get me jumping out of my reclining theater seat a few times.
+But you won’t find much in the way of atmosphere or tension.
+Nevertheless, Roberts gets in a few good jolts here and there.
 One scene involving a Jack-in-the-Box also shows some restraint in building up the anticipation and delivering on the scare.

 Roberts – who helmed last year’s surprise hit, 47 Meters Down – also demonstrates some visual flair in a few scenes.
 Both the ‘pool fight scene and the ‘flaming car’ chase are set up effectively and beautifully executed on screen.
-There is an intensity to each of the death scenes that give them a certain level of gravitas, often absent from other horror films.
+There’s also an intensity to the deaths that add a certain level of gravitas, often absent from other horror films.
 These scenes are greatly assisted by the film’s villains who remain menacing if not a little overused this time.
-The Strangers was a much more patient film, allowing its killers to linger in the background or shadows.
-In Prey at Night, the movie leans much more heavily on the presence of its villains.
-While the pop music score is distracting in some scenes, Roberts does employ some musical segments very effectively to contribute to the 80’s horror aesthetic the film was trying to establish.
+The Strangers was a much more patient film, allowing its killers to linger in the shadows.
+In Prey at Night, the sequel leans heavily on its villains.
+And while the pop music score is often distracting, Roberts does employ some musical segments very effectively to contribute to the 80’s horror aesthetic the film was trying to establish.

 Watching The Strangers: Prey at Night, one gets the impression that there was a much better sequel buried somewhere in the film’s brisk 85 minutes.
-Roberts has shown flashes of being a good horror film director and you have to wonder if he could have done more with a better screenplay.
+Roberts has shown flashes of skill and you have to wonder if he could have done more with a better screenplay.
 Prey at Night clearly aspires to more, with its homages to John Carpenter’s Christine and The Texas Chainsaw Massacre’s ending.
 Its few redeeming qualities just get overwhelmed by the assembly-line of horror film and sequel stereotypes.